emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

 **methods**

 - `near.connect(account)` returns a reference to a validated and fully hydrated account on the network
-- `near.loadContract(contract, options)` loads a previously deployed Smart Contract from the Axion network for access in your client or server-side JavaScript.
+- `near.loadContract(contract, options)` loads a previously deployed Smart Contract from the Fermi network for access in your client or server-side JavaScript.
 - ~~`near.sendTokens(amount, sender, receiver)`~~ (deprecated, use `account.sendMoney()` instead)

 <br />